[Top] [Contents] [Index] [ ? ]

 2.1.1 domoDevice

-The domoDevice language has the purpose to create a compact, effective, simple and complete way to represent devices abstracting them from the technology.
+The domoDevice sub-language has the purpose to create a compact, effective, simple and complete way to represent devices abstracting them from the underlining domotic technology.

-The domoDevice can be represented throught a wide and poorly deeped tree (the grammar provided high attributated tags and not many children).
+domoDevice can be represented through a wide and poorly deeper tree.
 The tree can have maximum four levels:

 1. device: opens the domoDevice description and gives general informations about the device as follow: